A French Art Deco nickel Reutter patent atmos clock, circa 1930.

 Reutter patent Atmos

-In 1927 Jean-Léon Reutter created his first prototype clock which driving spring is wound by changes in temperature and barometric pressure.
+In 1927 Jean-Léon Reutter created his first prototype clock which driving spring is wound by temperature changes.
 After a number of adaptions and improvements a commercial production line of the Reutter patent Atmos was started up in the middle of 1929.
 There were a number of inventions that made this technical marvel possible.
 He used a torsion pendulum, known from 400-day clocks, and by enlarging it ensuring a very low ticking count.
 He made the suspension wire from elivar, an alloy insusceptible to temperature changes, which improved the precision very much.
 The movement was finely made and executed with ruby end stones causing it to need very little energy.
 In fact, the clock only needs 1/1000 of the energy that a conventional movement needs.
 These improvements were combined with his winding mechanism.
 This consists of a drum which can turn between two blocking pins.
 In the drum there is a U-shaped glass tube filled with mercury and ammonia gas of which one part is insulated.
 By changes in temperature and barometric pressure the ammonia gas expands or retracts in comparison to the gas in the insulated half.
 This causes the mercury to shift which motion turns the drum.
 This turning winds a spring which drives the mechanism.

 Between 1930 and 1938 these clocks were produced under the direction of Reutter.
 After this period Jaeger leCoultre took over the patent and modified the winding mechanism.
 The production of the modified Jaeger LeCoultre version commenced after the Second World War.
 Because of these developments, the number of Reutter patent clocks remained limited.
 These Reutter clocks were executed with different cases.
 These nickel plated Art Deco versions are fairly rare because they were too modern for the large public.
 Nowadays these clocks are wanted because they fit in any interior and have a timeless quality.